anasty17/mirror-leech-telegram-bot/README.md

 - `MEGA_PASSWORD`: Password for mega.nz account. `Str`

 ### Buttons
-- `VIEW_LINK`: View Link button to open file Index Link in browser instead of direct download link, you can figure out if it's compatible with your Index code or not, open any video from you Index and check if its URL ends with `?a=view`, if yes make it `True`.
+- `VIEW_LINK`: View Link button to open file Index Link in browser instead of direct download link, you can figure out if it's compatible with your Index code or not, open any video from you Index and check if its URL ends with `?a=view`.
 Compatible with [BhadooIndex](https://gitlab.com/ParveenBhadooOfficial/Google-Drive-Index) Code.
 Default is `False`. `Bool`

 ### Torrent Search
 - `SEARCH_API_LINK`: Search api app link.
 Get your api from deploying this [repository](https://github.com/Ryuk-me/Torrent-Api-py). `Str`